 The following contribution is by Hal Elliott Wert, author of George McGovern and the Democratic Insurgents (Nebraska, 2015).
-Wert is a professor emeritus of history at the Kansas University Art Institute.
+Wert is a professor emeritus of history at the Kansas City Art Institute.
 Many of you purchased George McGovern and the Democratic … Continue reading From the Desk of Hal Elliott Wert: Campaign Posters of 2016

 The following is a contribution from Munene Franjo Mwaniki, author of The Black Migrant Athlete: Media, Race, and the Diaspora in Sports (September 2017).
 Mwaniki is an assistant professor of sociology at Western Carolina University.
 When I started this project I … Continue reading From the Desk of Munene Mwaniki: Holding a Mirror to White Supremacy